Analysis: U.S. retailers tread tight path in shortened holiday race

 In other responses to the shortest holiday shopping season in a decade, retailers have tested their websites more, started sales a month early and hired extra trucks and planes to make last-minute deliveries if bad weather shuts down malls.

-“You don’t have much time to react if there’s a snafu in your distribution system, if your website fails or if your rivals get very aggressive with discounting,” said Michael Dart, a senior partner at consulting firm Kurt Salmon, where he leads the private equity practice.
+“You don’t have much time to react if there’s a snafu in your distribution system, if your website fails or if your rivals get very aggressive with discounting,” said Michael Dart, a senior partner at consulting firm Kurt Salmon.

 The stakes are high as the holiday season accounts for about half the profits of many retailers.